 Again, the forgivability that is forged into this club plays a large role in this.
 The weight adjustment is nice as well, which features a 17-gram sliding weight.
 This can dramatically change how the club will feel and allows for a nice customization feature.

 As I sit here and ponder what possible negatives could come out of this club, there really is not much, if any.The GBB epic driver truly has revolutionized golf technology and has met just about everything it has promised.

 The only possible downside I can see here is the standard length that is packaged is just a bit too long it seems.
 However, despite that, I can say with full confidence, this driver will be hard to top.

-The overall design of the head is gorgeous, and with its dragonfly pattern, the G SF has some of the thinnest crown sections we’ve seen.
+The overall design of the head is gorgeous, and with its dragonfly pattern, the Ping G400 has some of the thinnest crown sections we’ve seen.

 They call their process that has gone into their design “biomimicry” as a dragonfly was truly the inspiration for the design.